mfem/web/src/examples.md

 <img class="floatright" src="../img/examples/ex22.png">

 This is a version of Example 2 with a simple adaptive mesh refinement loop.
-The problem being solved is again the linear elasticity describing a multi-material cantilever beam.
+The problem being solved is again linear elasticity describing a multi-material cantilever beam.
 The problem is solved on a sequence of meshes which are locally refined in a conforming (triangles, tetrahedrons)